 - Alcohol Awareness: General information about alcohol and high risk drinking.
-Helping students to discover personal boundaries, and how to recognize the signs of alcohol poisoning.
-Information is provided about accessing the emergency system and campus resources for problematic drinkin.
+Helping students to discover personal boundaries and how to recognize the signs of alcohol poisoning.
+Information is provided about accessing the emergency system and campus resources for problematic drinking.

-- Women and Alcohol: The presentation is to inform women about the consumption of alcohol and its effects on our bodies.
-We show how the alcohol is metabolized differently and the risks of increased addiction, physical illnesses, family problems, increased violence.
+- Women and Alcohol: This presentation is to inform women about the consumption of alcohol and its effects on our bodies.
+We show how alcohol is metabolized differently and the risks of increased addiction, physical illnesses, family problems, and increased violence.

-- Alcohol and the Athlete: The presentation explores how alcohol alters the performance level of the athlete.
+- Alcohol and the Athlete: This presentation explores how alcohol alters the performance level of the athlete.

 - Alcohol and Marketing: How does advertising normalize alcohol consumption?
-Focusing on the marketers targeting younger student.
+Focusing on the marketers targeting younger students.

-- Marijuana - Discuss short and long term consequences, the normalization by the media.
+- Marijuana: Discuss short and long term consequences and the normalization by the media.

-- Other illegal drugs/Prescription medications abuse: Drugs frequently abused by students (including Adderal
+- Other illegal drugs/Prescription medication abuse: Drugs frequently abused by students (including Adderall).

 Sexual Assault/Violence Prevention:

-What your mother/father may not have told you!
-This Peer led presentation uses clicker response technology and interactive activities to look at the reality of sexually transmited diseases and infections along with ways to practice responsible, safe sex.
+Reality Show featuring Sexual Health: This Peer led presentation uses clicker response technology and interactive activities to look at the reality of sexually transmitted diseases and infections along with ways to practice responsible, safe sex.
 Participants learn about the services and resources provided by Health Services.

-Condom Bingo Peer Educators will lead this bingo-styled question and answer discussion game regarding various sexual health issues such as contraception, STDs/STIs, sexual assault and importance of healthy relationships.
+Condom Bingo: Peer Educators will lead this bingo-styled question and answer discussion game regarding various sexual health topics such as contraception, STDs/STIs, sexual assault, and the importance of healthy relationships.

 General Health & Wellness:

-Snoozing for Success-The illusive chase for sleep in college that can lead to self-sestruction physically and accademically.
-This interactive power point presentation looks at student sleep habits and informs what Science says about the importance of sleep and how college students need it to be successful!
+Snoozing for Success: The illusive chase for sleep in college that can lead to self-destruction physically and academically.
+This interactive power point presentation looks at student sleep habits, the importance of sleep, and how it is important for the success of college students.

 Campus-wide Activities Include:

-- National Alcohol Awareness Week (October) ---provide activities throughout the day and extending into the evening.
-Activities offer information for passive and active learning.
-Frequently, extra credit is offered by the faculty/staff for student attendance.
+- National Alcohol Awareness Week (October): Activities are provided throughout the day and evening and offer information for passive and active learning.
+Frequently, extra credit is offered by faculty/staff for student attendance.

-- Health and Safety Week: The week before Spring Break increases awareness of high risk behaviors that might put students at risk while on break.
-National speakers deliver alcohol programs, Health Education works with other departments and student organizations to provide more comprehensive programming.
+- Health and Safety Week: The week before Spring Break we increase awareness of high risk behaviors that might put students at risk while on break.
+National speakers deliver alcohol programs while Health Education works with other departments and student organizations to provide more comprehensive programming.

-- Responsible Sexuality Committee: Faculty, Staff, and Students work together identifying, educating, and supporting the campus community with sexual issues.
+- Responsible Sexuality Committee: Faculty, staff, and students work together to identify, educate, and support the campus community about sexual issues.

-- Sexual Assault Response Team: Team of faculty, staff members, and campus police that assess occurrences of acute sexual assaults.
-The committee evaluates frequency of assaults and develops new strategies for addressing the issu.
+- Sexual Assault Response Team: Team of faculty, staff, and campus police that assess occurrences of acute sexual assaults.
+The committee evaluates the frequency of assaults and develops new strategies for addressing the issue.

-- Residence Assistant Training: Working with Residence Life RAs are trained in areas of general health & wellness with a focus on alcohol awareness and responsibilit.
+- Residence Assistant Training: Working with Residence Life, RAs are trained in areas of general health & wellness with a focus on alcohol awareness and responsibility.

-- Student Orientation: Future students and families are informed about the many services provided through Health Services and the Health Education progra.
+- Student Orientation: Future students and families are informed about the many services provided through Health Services and the Health Education program.

-- 1101 Course Presentations: The Health Education staff and Peer Health Educators deliver a variety of programs to the Freshmen 1101 classes.
+- UWG 1101 Course Presentations: The Health Education staff and Peer Health Educators deliver a variety of programs to the freshmen UWG 1101 classes.